Where there’s music there can’t be mischief.

 Miguel de Cervantes Quotes

-Virtue is more persecuted by the wicked than loved by the good.
+Virtue is persecuted by the wicked more than it is loved by the good.

 Blessings on him who first invented sleep.
 It covers a man all over, thoughts and all, like a cloak.
 It is meat for the hungry, drink for the thirsty, heat for the cold, and cold for the hot.
 It makes the shepherd equal to the monarch, and the fool to the wise.
 There is but […]